-Application Pressure - Atmospheric or Slightly Negative: The GPR-1000 may be purchased with an intrinsically safe integral sample pump, however, if the analyzer is not equipped with integral sample pump, an external sample pump capable of pulling sample from atmosphere to a pressure down to ~ 40 inches of water column is recommended.
+Application Pressure - Atmospheric or Slightly Negative: The GPR-1100 is not equipped with integral sample pump.
+An external sample pump capable of pulling sample from atmosphere to a pressure down to ~ 40 inches of water column is recommended.
 However, the user must ensure that by using external pump, the intrinsic safety of the analyzer is not compromised.